bugsounet/MMM-Bugsounet/EXTs/EXT-Glassy/README.md

   * Changing all modules to Glass Effect take a lot of resources
   * Maybe ignore somes modules can help your Raspberry Pi!
     * Use: `ignoreModules: ["MMM-Module", "MMM-Module2"]`

 ## Update

 ### Manual Update

 In a terminal try this command:

 ```sh
   cd ~/MagicMirror/modules/MMM-Glassy
   npm run update
 ```

 ### Automatic Update from [updatenotification](https://develop.docs.magicmirror.builders/modules/updatenotification.html) default module

-Since MagicMirror² v2.27.x, we are able to Update automatically any modules from `updatenotification`.<br>
+Since MagicMirror² v2.27.x, we are able to Update automatically any modules from `updatenotification`.

 Let's add `MMM-Glassy` rule

 ```js